ettysekhon/adk-fleet-safety-multi-agent-system/DEPLOYMENT.md

 # Deployment Guide

-This document covers the deployment architecture for the Fleet Safety system.
+This document covers the deployment architecture for the Fleet Safety system and the lessons learned from getting it production-ready.

 Two distinct deployment targets are involved:

 1. **Vertex AI Agent Engine** — the multi-agent system itself
 2. **GKE** — the Google Maps MCP server (external dependency)

-Understanding why each component lives where it does matters for debugging and future architecture decisions.

 ---